Presentation vs. Price: What Actually Stops a Home from Selling?

 • presentation clarity

-The goal is not to guarantee a sale, but to ensure the home is being positioned as clearly and effectively as possible before major pricing decisions are made.
+It’s to ensure the home is being positioned clearly before major pricing decisions are made.

 A More Strategic Way Forward